epflneuroailab/dynamic-vision/README.md

 `HF_HOME` and `MMAP_HOME` to directories on your machine where the code can store intermediate results and locate stimuli.
 See `src/config.py` for examples.

+## Reproducibility

+In the **Usage** section below, we describe how to score models on different benchmarks.
+Results are stored in the cache at `cache/.store` (by default).
+After scoring, reproduce all main figures by running `bash scripts/figures/run_all.sh` (typically takes ~15 mins), or generate individual plots like running `python -m scripts.figures.f3.a` for Figure 3(a).

+**Note:** The full scoring procedure is extremely computationally intensive and generates ~34TB of data.
+To facilitate quick reproduction, we provide a [pre-computed cache]() containing only the essential data needed for figure generation.

+Download the cache and extract it to `cache/.store`.
+To use a different cache location, modify the "store" path in `src/config.py`.

 ## Usage